Updated: March 2019

 Camino Real – 8650 Spicewood Springs Rd, Austin, TX 78759

 This isn’t fancy, but the food is great, especially if you like old-school no-frills Tex-Mex.
 There are tons of combo plates, all of which show up at your table practically before you order it.
-Ace waitstaff keeps your chips and salsa full and huge waters, ice teas and fountain drinks too.
-Yes, they have margaritas too!
+Ace waitstaff keeps your chips and salsa full and huge waters, ice teas, and fountain drinks too.
+Yes, they have margaritas!

-This place is combines high end food with elegant atmosphere and service.
+Bartlett’s combines high-end food with elegant atmosphere and service.
 A good option for a higher end dinner, but try it out for a happy hour to get the quality bites for a sampling/sharing price.
 They have amazing steaks, and everything I’ve eaten there is incredible.
 They also have lots of great unusual cocktails.

 Arguably the best ramen in Austin.
 There are differing opinions out there, but I bet most of you agree.
-So it is on my list, but I must also mention their new sister restaurant Kemuri Tatsu-Ya.
-My photos are somewhere elusive at the moment, so my pic here is of the Hatch Green Chili Ramen from Ramen Tatsu-Ya that was a special dish and fundraiser for the victims of Harvey in Houston.
+Here is the Hatch Green Chili Ramen that was a special dish and fundraiser for the victims of Harvey in Houston.
 It was, as expected, a spicy, flavorful, brightly flavored and nuanced ramen.
 Maybe someday it’ll be a regular menu item.
-Onto Kemuri Tatsu-Ya!

 Seafood.
 Excellent menu.
 Beautiful oysters, delicious savory seafood dishes including classics and New Orleans-influenced twists.
 Everything I’ve tried here is very good, and the staff and food feels high-end while you could get away with wearing jeans and a t-shirt.
 That is a winning combo in my opinion.